Chapter 32:

 Lilith groaned, pressing her hand to her forehead in visible frustration.
 “Damn, he found me.”

-I turned to see who was calling.
-A boy about my age with ginger hair and sharp golden eyes was approaching.
+I turned behind me.
+There was a boy slightly younger than me with ginger hair and sharp golden eyes.
 Walking beside him was a delicate-looking butler.
 Both were heading directly toward us.

 The boy stopped in front of Lilith.
 “Here you are, Lady Elizabeth.
 I searched the entire park for you, but you were nowhere to be found.
 I was worried.”